-Cranial mononeuropathy VIAbducens paralysis; Abducens palsy; Lateral rectus palsy; Vith nerve palsy; Cranial nerve VI palsy; Sixth nerve palsy; Neuropathy - sixth nerve
+Cranial mononeuropathy VIAbducens paralysis; Abducens palsy; Lateral rectus palsy; VIth nerve palsy; Cranial nerve VI palsy; Sixth nerve palsy; Neuropathy - sixth nerve

-Cranial mononeuropathy VI is damage to the sixth cranial (skull) nerve.
-This nerve, also called the abducens nerve helps you move your eye sideways toward your temple (laterally).
+Cranial mononeuropathy VI is damage to the sixth cranial nerve.
+This nerve is also called the abducens nerve.
+It helps you move your eye sideways toward your temple.

 Disorders of this nerve can occur with:

 - Nerve damage from diabetes(diabetic neuropathy)

 - Gradenigo syndrome (which also causes discharge from the ear and eye pain)

 - Tolosa-Hunt syndrome, inflammation of the area behind the eye

 - Increased or decreased pressure in the skull